-2. Life cycle refers to the evolution of a system, product, service, project, or other man-made entity from conception through retirement.
+2. Life cycle refers to the evolution of a system, product, service, project, or other human-made entity from conception through retirement.

-3. Al service refers to special software based on artificial intelligence (computer vision) algorithms that solves specific medical diagnostic tasks in diagnostic radiology.
+3. Al service refers to special software based on artificial intelligence (computer vision) algorithms that solves specific medical and diagnostic problems of medical imaging.